renesugar/k_elda_archive/docs/_GettingStarted.md

 Before running anything, you'll need to download the JavaScript dependencies of the blueprint.
-The Nginx blueprint depends on the `@quilt/quilt` module; more complicated blueprints may have other dependencies that need to be installed.
+The Nginx blueprint depends on the `@quilt/quilt` module; more complicated blueprints may have other dependencies as well.
 Use `npm`, the Node.js package manager, to install all dependencies in the `nginx` folder:

 ```console
 $ npm install .
 ```

+## Running the Application
 To run a blueprint, you first need to have a Quilt daemon running.
 If you haven't already started one, open a new terminal window and start it: